-Fraudulent Tax-Related Emails Are Once Again Making the Rounds Trying to Steal Your Money and Information
+Fraudulent Tax Emails Are Again Making the Rounds Trying to Steal Your Money and Information

 Don't fall for emails claiming to be coming from the IRS or other government agencies

 It's not even tax time, but criminals have already started targeting unsuspecting taxpayers with phishing emails and other emails designed to download malware.
 The latest emails appear to be from the Internal Revenue Service (IRS), are signed "Department of Treasure," and have a Microsoft Word document attached that appears at first glance to be a tax transcript.
 Don't fall for it.
 The IRS doesn't work this way.